Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 	- Run the container as a non-root user. ...
 	- Remove unnecessary packages/software from the image. ...

 	Enable Docker Content Trust (DCT) ...
 Content trust is disabled by default in the Docker Client.
-To enable it, set the DOCKER\_CONTENT\_TRUST environment variable to 1 .
+To enable it, set the DOCKER\_CONTENT\_TRUST environment variable to 1.
 This prevents users from working with tagged images unless they contain a signature.
 	- Use COPY instead of ADD in Dockerfile. ...
-	- Do not store any secret in Dockerfile. ...
+	- Do not store any secrets in Dockerfile. ...
 	- Install verified packages and use trusted base images.
 \-----